greenm01/vb4x/docs/vb4x_specs.md

 Ground units and fighter squadrons are produced via colony industry, distributed across the surface or in underground factories.

-Each turn, the maximum number of units under construction planetside is equal to the colony census.
+Each turn, the maximum number of units under construction planetside is equal to the colony's Population Unit (PU).
 Larger population colonies are able to produce faster.

 Ships (excluding fighter squadrons) constructed planetside incur a 100% PC increase due to the added cost of orbital launch, and require a spaceport to commission.